Script Development / SQL Construction DFF.SQL

 |

-For parameters that are arrays whose elements are also arrays, a two-level expansion will occur in the following form:
+If the parameter is an array whose elements are also arrays, it will automatically perform two-level expansion into the following form:

 Two-Dimensional Array Parameter Expansion |